jakmeier/nuts/README.md

 To create an activity, simply register the object that should be used as activity, using `nuts::new_activity` or one of its variants.

+It is important to understand that Activities are uniquely defined by their type.
+You cannot create two activities from the same type.
+(But you can, for example, create a wrapper type around it.)
+This allows activities to be referenced by their type, which mus be know at run-time. reference by their type

 ## Publish

 Any instance of a struct or primitive can be published, as long as its type is known at compile-time.
 (The same constraint as for Activities.)